Differentiable Logical Programming for Quantum Circuit Discovery and Optimization: Experiments and Results

+\paragraph{Methodology.} To test resilience to sudden failure, we designed an unbiased experimental protocol that avoids any hardwired path preference.
+Before the experiment, a calibration phase measures both paths 5 times each with zero injected noise to determine which path the hardware naturally prefers.
+On \texttt{ibm\_fez}, calibration found Path~B to be superior ($F_B = 0.975 \pm 0.005$ vs.\ $F_A = 0.923 \pm 0.018$).
+The experiment then injects catastrophic $R_x(1.2)$ noise exclusively on the calibrated preferred path (Path~B) starting at cycle~5, while injecting zero noise on both paths during the normal phase (cycles~0--4).
+The static baseline always uses the calibrated preferred path, ensuring a fair comparison.
+The router logits are initialized to zero.

+\paragraph{Results.} Figure~\ref{fig:catastrophic_combined} shows the results over 10 cycles.
+During the normal phase (cycles~0--4), the router organically discovers Path~B as the better path, converging to $p_B > 0.99$ within the first cycle and achieving an average fidelity of $0.971$---comparable to the static baseline ($0.965$).
+No information about which path is better was provided to the router; this preference emerged purely from measurement-driven gradient updates.

+At cycle~5, the injected failure destroys Path~B fidelity ($F_B = 0.34$).
+Critically, the DLP router is still committed to Path~B at this point and suffers the same catastrophic hit as the static baseline ($F_{\text{DLP}} = 0.34$, $F_{\text{static}} = 0.33$).
+This confirms that the router has no oracle knowledge of the failure.

+The recovery is immediate: the large fidelity gradient at cycle~5 shifts the logits from $(\lambda_A, \lambda_B) = (-3.0, +3.0)$ to $(-1.7, +1.7)$, and by cycle~6 the logits have fully reversed to $(+3.0, -3.0)$, selecting Path~A with $F = 0.91$.
+The post-failure average fidelity is $0.807$ for DLP versus $0.340$ for the static baseline, a +46.7pp improvement.
+Over all 10 cycles, DLP achieves $0.889$ average fidelity compared to $0.653$ for static ($+23.6$~pp).

 These results provide empirical evidence that differentiable logic programming can function as a form of \emph{online adaptive compilation}, continuously monitoring realized performance via quantum measurements and adjusting circuit structure accordingly---a capability that current rule-based compilers cannot provide.
+The crossing experiment demonstrates adaptation to gradual drift, while the catastrophic experiment demonstrates rapid recovery from sudden failure, with the unbiased calibration protocol ensuring that no prior path knowledge contaminates the result.